Sukaato/simply-redirection/README.md

 ## To do
 The following features are not implemented yet:

-- show the redirection cooldown on page
+- display the time before the redirection on the page

 ## License
 This project is licensed under the [MIT License][link-license].